MSc in Precision Cancer Medicine

 Graduate destinations

-This is a relatively new course, with the first cohort graduating in September 2022.
+This is a relatively new course, and the first cohort graduated in September 2022.
 It is expected that graduates will hold senior positions in a variety of roles, as clinical academics, diagnosticians, scientists and clinicians in academia, health services and the pharmaceutical industry.

 Changes to this course and your supervision